jayyeung/portfolio-web/static/content/case-studies/do-you-love-fluffy.md

 - For distance (magnitude), we simply subtract the point where the heart is with the center of Fluffy's eyes.
-- We then use simple trigonometry to figure the angle to rotate the eye balls only if it's close enough.
+- We then use simple trigonometry to figure the angle to rotate the eye balls if it's close enough.

 Something I also felt intrigued to do was this tail-curling animation I saw on this [Dribble post]().